Frac7/PSAB-Command/README.md

 # PSAB-Command

-Command for ownership expiration use case and for retrieving and comparing hashes (documents).
+Command for ownership expiration use case and for retrieving and comparing hashes (documents) related to [this project](https://github.com/Frac7/PSAB-Client).

 ## Getting started
 `yarn install`